 This course provides a deeper investigation of the basic principles of cutting including the importance of consultation practices and the use of hair shaping tools, angles, and elevation of cutting techniques and the importance of timings.
-Learners will practice techniques in finger waving, pin curls, and roller placements.
-Learners will explore traditional men's cutting through the Wahl Men's Method.
+Students will practice techniques in finger waving, pin curls, and roller placements.
+A good hair cut is the basis to successful hair styling and success in the industry.

 COSM 2065 - Work Experience

 During this 100 hour work experience, the learner with the opportunity to assist and practice their skills under the direct supervision of a Master Cosmetologist.
 They will gain an understanding of the comprehensive skills required to become a successful Cosmetologist in today's competitive work force.
 The work experience must be completed in an approved, designated salon in Nova Scotia.